COVID-19 UPDATE (June 3, 2020)

 TNC’s public preserves in Virginia remain open.
 We ask all visitors to observe our preserve access guidelines and to follow current health and safety precautions, including guidance from the Virginia Department of Health and the Centers for Disease Control (CDC), including maintaining a distance of at least 6 feet from others (social distancing).

 Parking may be limited at many of our preserves.
 If you choose to visit a preserve, if possible, please visit outside of peak times (11 a.m. through 4 p.m.) to reduce overcrowding in parking areas and on trails.
 If parking areas are full, please plan to return to the preserve another day.

 Thank you for helping us in our efforts to protect our visitors’ health and well-being.

-Most TNC owned islands at the Virginia Coast Reserve (VCR) are open to the public for low-impact, recreational day use, such as hiking, bird watching, surf fishing and photography.
+Most TNC owned islands at the Volgenau Virginia Coast Reserve (VVCR) are open to the public for low-impact, recreational day use, such as hiking, bird watching, surf fishing and photography.
 These include Smith, Myrtle, Mink, Cobb, Rogue, Sandy, Parramore and Revel Islands and the TNC owned portions of Metompkin, Cedar and Hog Islands.

 Seasonal restrictions are in place to protect nesting birds—all areas above the high tide line are closed April through August.